 I experienced a worry doll tour, organized by one of the mothers of the schools.
 Worry dolls are traditional little dolls that you put under your pillow when you go to bed and they take will take away your worries.
 You visit the house of a local family and work on the worry dolls.
 It is also possible to visit one of the schools and learn about the project.
 By visiting the schools and meeting the local people, you are not only learning about other cultures, but you also know where the investments goes.
 It is for sure one of the best cultural things to do in Guatemala and a great way to support.
 Curious about these cultural activities?
 Take a look at the website of Niños de Guatemala.

-Experience a traditional sauna – the temazcal
+Experience a temazcal

-Historical & Archaeological things to do in Guatemala
+Archaeological things to do in Guatemala

 Tikal, top things to do in Guatemala